PM Modi discusses bilateral, regional, global issues with Australia’s Morrison in US ahead of 1st in-person Quad Summit | Law-Order

 - United States

-Prime Minister Narendra Modi on Thursday met his Australian counterpart Scott Morrison here ahead of the first in-person Quad meeting to be hosted by US President Joe Biden and discussed a broad range of issues of bilateral, regional and global importance, including the Indo-Pacific.
+Prime Minister Narendra Modi has met his Australian counterpart Scott Morrison here ahead of the first in-person Quad meeting to be hosted by US President Joe Biden and discussed a broad range of issues of bilateral, regional and global importance, including the Indo-Pacific.

 This was the first in-person meeting between the two leaders in the post-pandemic period.